Mark Secrest Appraisals 202.718.2521 Washington DC 917.268.7477 New York

 Of utmost importance is that an appraiser must bring the reader of their appraisal report to the same conclusions and final opinion of value as themselves.

-Mark serves the Washington Metropolitan Area and is pleased to offer sensible fee quotes for outside the metropolitan area.
+Mark Secrest Appraisals serves the Washington Metropolitan Area and is pleased to offer sensible fee quotes for outside the Metropolitan Area and New York.

 for questions or immediate assistance please telephone